Read our 2022 annual report

 Knowledge Hub

 Why are we in Ethiopia?
-Ethiopia is a country particularly vulnerable to weather-related shocks, such as droughts and floods, with over 80% of the rural population dependent on rain-fed agriculture.
-Four consecutive failed rain seasons have had a devastating effect on parts of the country, with over 4.5 million livestock deaths since late 2021.
-Ethiopia faces the added challenge of hosting 941,000 refugees from other countries, as well as recovering from intense conflict in the northern regions, with millions left internally displaced.
+Ethiopia is particularly vulnerable to climate-related shocks, such as droughts and floods, with over 80% of the rural population dependent on rain-fed agriculture.
+It faces the added challenges of hosting over 867,000 refugees from other countries, as well as both recent and ongoing localised conflicts.

 Latest achievements